I had a Cesarean section and gave birth naturally and this is my opinion on both

 I was informed afterwards that the baby had been too big for me and that I should have been advised to have an elective section.
 Needless to say, when I fell pregnant again I was worried the baby would be big again and I would have to have even more surgery, but my second labour was a completely different experience.

 It was a week before my due date and I was going for what I assumed would probably be my last doctor's appointment.
 Well, I wasn't wrong.

 When I was being scanned the doctor asked me when my waters had broken and I was in complete shock.
-I hadn't realised that my waters had broken and I definitely didn't know when they had.
+I hadn't realised that my waters had broken and I definitely didn't know when it had happened.
 Because there was so little fluid around the baby the doctor checked me into one of the wards and I was scheduled to be induced the following morning.
 That became unnecessary.

 When my husband came to the hospital with my bags I was lying across a rubber ball and he asked what I was doing.
 I said the pains were stronger so he called a nurse over.
 When she checked me over she informed me I was not only in labour but I was quite far along.
 So far along it turned out that I would no longer be able to have an epidural.